If you’ve taken my free Acne Solutions Email Course, you know I am a huge fan of drinking infused mint water or spearmint tea for acne.

 If during those 2 weeks you see improvements in your skin, then continue until your skin clears up.
 Once your skin is clear, then stop drinking it.

-I recommend cycling it where you drink it when you have breakouts, and stop when your skin is clear.
+I recommend cycling it.
+Drink it when you have breakouts, and stop when your skin is clear.
 Don’t continuously drink it.

 Who should avoid spearmint tea?